 Can you spot the following in the gallery of images:

-- The main bones in the human skeleton
+- The vertebrae, the bones in the human spine

 - Cross-section of a bone